electronero-project/electronero/mobile/app/README.md

 # React Native Mobile App

 This directory contains a simple React Native application using Expo.
-It includes four pages:
+It includes four pages and uses a yellow‑to‑gray‑to‑black gradient background throughout:

 - **Sign In** – enter your email and password, then confirm a 5-digit PIN code.
 On success, the balance and transaction history are returned and passed to the Home page.
 - **Home** – displays the current balance and a list of recent transactions from